UtopiaBeam/2110327-AlgoDesign/README.md

 # KEYWORD: (Keywords related to the problem, if any)
 #
 ```
+### For other languages, please also follow the patterns.

 Finally, thank you for your contribution.

 ### Please do not copy the codes.
 You should take these as the examples and write your own codes.